btrojan-official/FeNeC/README.md

 ## FeNeC implementation

-The actual FeNeC model code is in the **model.py** file.
-With some other helper functions in files in *utils* directory.
+The FeNeC model code is in the **model.py** file.
+With some other helper functions implemented in the files inside of the *utils* directory.

 ## Contact